-By Anita Klich, Gale Ambassador at Portsmouth University, UK
+By Anita Klich, Gale Ambassador at the University of Portsmouth, UK

-I am a Gale Ambassador as well as a Student Ambassador at the University of Portsmouth where I study Journalism and Media Studies.
-I’m graduating later this year and hope to work in journalism, public relations or digital marketing next year.
+As well as being a Gale Ambassador, I am a Student Ambassador at the University of Portsmouth where I study Journalism and Media Studies.
+I’m graduating this year and hope to work in the fields of journalism, public relations or digital marketing next year.
 Some of my many interests are art, learning foreign languages and psychology.
-I have a passion for broadening my knowledge, and want to promote Gale resources as they give people the opportunity to explore history, which is a key element of research in many fields of study.
-If you study at Portsmouth and have a question for Anita about Gale Primary Sources, please contact [email protected]
+I have a passion for broadening my knowledge, and want to promote Gale resources as they give people the opportunity to explore history, which is a key element of research in every field of study.

 On 7 July 2005, four suicide bombers launched attacks in London, killing 52 people and injuring many more.
 Since then, the government has tightened national security to avoid further incidents of this kind.
 Unfortunately, over a decade later, the United Kingdom has again become a target for terrorists.
 In such difficult times, the media’s influence is especially significant, as the selection of stories and tone of the news can construct the public agenda and shape people’s views and opinions.
 To understand and observe the changes that have occurred in the news coverage of terror attacks in recent times, it is helpful to examine news articles from the first, biggest terrorist attack in London.
 I was able to explore coverage of the 7 July 2005 bombings in Gale Primary Sources.
 Continue reading